DarrenZal/NatLangKG/README.md

    * Recommendation Systems: In a system where users can own and trade knowledge assets, graph embeddings and text embeddings could be used together to build a more effective recommendation system.
 The system could use text embeddings to understand the semantic content of the assets and graph embeddings to understand their positions within the graph, allowing it to make recommendations that are both semantically relevant to the user's interests and structurally important within the context of the graph.
    * Anomaly Detection: Graph embeddings can be useful for anomaly detection in the knowledge graph.
 Anomalies in the graph could indicate erroneous data or potential fraud, and graph embeddings could help identify nodes or subgraphs that are structurally unusual.
 Combined with text embeddings, this could provide a powerful tool for ensuring the integrity of the data in the knowledge graph.

+There are several popular methods for learning graph embeddings, including:
+* DeepWalk and Node2Vec: These methods work by performing random walks on the graph to generate sequences of nodes, similar to sentences in a text corpus.
+These sequences are then fed into a Word2Vec-like model to learn embeddings for each node.
+* Graph Convolutional Networks (GCNs): These methods work by iteratively aggregating information from each node's neighbors to update its embedding.
+* GraphSAGE: This method extends GCNs by allowing nodes to sample a fixed number of neighbors at each layer of the model, which can make it more scalable for large graphs.
+These are just a few examples, and the potential applications could be even broader depending on the specific characteristics of the OriginTrail Decentralized Knowledge Graph.
+The combination of text embeddings and graph embeddings allows you to leverage both the semantic content of the data and its structural relationships, which can provide a more holistic view of the information in the graph.

 Questions for future research:
   A question-answering system typically takes in a question posed in natural language, processes and understands the question, retrieves the relevant information, and delivers the answer, usually also in natural language.